Pack These Camping Essentials & Rest Easy…

 If you’ve slept on the floor, you know how terrible you feel the next day.

-It doesn’t have to be fancy, but you want to enjoy your trip instead of ruining your back.
+But you want to enjoy your trip instead of ruining your back.

 I can’t sleep well without proper neck support.